commodity-js/commodity/packages/supplier/README.md

 #### Type narrowing

-`Narrow<>` type utility allows you to extend the type constraint on a depended-upon resource of a service.
+The `narrow()` function allows you to specify additional type constraints on resources at runtime.
 This is very powerful, as it allows you to remove almost all runtime type guards.
 No more if (!user && !user.role==="...") throw ... at the top of all your functions!

+The `narrow()` function:

+-   **Does nothing at runtime** - It's just a pass-through function
+-   **Applies type constraints** - When used in `deps`, it narrows the resource type
+-   **Enables compile-time safety** - TypeScript ensures the resource satisfies the constraint

 ```typescript
 type Session = { user: User; now: Date }